ekuric/openshift/postgresql/pgbench_test_README.md

 ```
 The following options are available:

-		-n str --namespace=str name for new namespace to create pod inside
+		-n --namespace - name for new namespace to create pod inside
-		-t str[,str] --transactions=str[,str] the number pgbench transactions
+		-t --transactions - the number pgbench transactions
-		-e str[,str] --template=str[,str what template to use
+		-e --template -  what template to use
-		-v --volsize the size of volume for database
+		-v --volsize - size of volume for database
-		-m --memsize the size of memory to assign to postgresql pod
+		-m --memsize - size of memory to assign to postgresql pod
-		-i --iterations how many iterations of test to execute
+		-i --iterations - how many iterations of test to execute
-		-m --mode what mode to run: ```cnsfile```, ```cnsblock```, or ```otherstorage```
+		 --mode - what mode to run: cnsfile or cnsblock, or otherstorage
-		-r --resultdir name of directory where to place pgbench results
+		-r --resultdir - name of directory where to place pgbench results
+		 --clients - number of pgbench clients
+		 --threads - number of pgbench threads
+		 --storageclass - name of storageclass to use to allocate storage

 ```

 ### Setup

-pgbench_test.sh exepcts below to be in place and functioning before executing it
+pgbench_test.sh exepects below to be in place and functioning before executing it

-- pgbench_test.sh can be executed as standalone script
+- when executed as standalone script pgbench_test.sh does not require any prerequest For this test case, check below hot to run it

-In case there is need to run it as user script for [pbench](https://github.com/distributed-system-analysis/pbench) then below must be satisfied prior executing it
+- when used as input script for [pbench](https://github.com/distributed-system-analysis/pbench) pbench-user-benchmark script

+For pbench test case, it is necessary to have below in order to make it work

 - installed and properly setup pbench from [pbench](https://github.com/distributed-system-analysis/pbench)
 - installed pgbench ( on centos/rhel it is part of `postgresql-contrib package`)
 - template which supports dynamic storage provision using storage classes

-pgbench_test.sh is can be used to run as input script to pbench-user-benchmark pgbench_test.sh can be used as standalone script

 ### Usage:

 - standalone case

 ```
-./pgbench_test.sh -n <namespace> -t <transactions> -e <template> -v <vgsize> -m <memsize> -i <iterations> --mode <mode> -r resultdir
+./pgbench_test.sh -n <namespace> -t <transactions> -e <template> -v <vgsize> -m <memsize> -i <iterations> --mode <mode> -r resultdir --clients <number of clients> -- threads <number of threads> --storageclass <name of storageclass>
 ```
 - as input script for pbench-user-benchmark

 ```
-# pbench-user-benchmark --config="config_name" -- ./pgbench_test.sh -n <namespace> -t <transactions> -e <template> -v <vgsize> -m <memsize> -i <iterations> --mode <mode>
+# pbench-user-benchmark --config="config_name" -- ./pgbench_test.sh -n <namespace> -t <transactions> -e <template> -v <vgsize> -m <memsize> -i <iterations> --mode <mode> -r resultdir --clients <number of clients> -- threads <number of threads> --storageclass <name of storageclass>
 ```
 Where ```mode``` can be either ```cnsblock```, ```cnsfile```, or ```otherstorage```